Bfma1/modified_philter/README.md

 ```

 By defult, this will output PHI-reduced notes (.txt format) in the specified output directory.
 If this command is used with the --outputformat i2b2 flag (or with no --outputformat specified, since i2b2 format is the default option), the evaluation script will not be run and the script will output notes with the original text and the Philter PHI tags (.xml format) in the specified output directory.

+# Appendix
+We use dateutil.parser.parse(..., fuzzy=True) so we’ll still pick up dates even when they’re embedded in surrounding text (e.g. “DOB is 04/07/69”).